If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What is the law, who does it protect, and what does it require from employers?

-On Prince Edward Island, there are laws that offer you protection from sexual harassment at work.
+On Prince Edward Island, there are three laws that offer you protection from sexual harassment at work.

 The Human Rights Act says that sexual harassment is against the law.
-It protects people from discrimination and harassment based on specific grounds, including sex, sexual orientation, gender identity, and gender expression.
+It protects people from discrimination and harassment based on specific grounds, including sex, sexual orientation, and gender identity.
 Under the act, your employer is required to prevent and respond to sexual harassment in the workplace.

 The ESA, the OHSA, and the Human Rights Act work together to protect you from workplace sexual harassment.
 Your employer has responsibilities under each of these laws.